 Therefore, the interview might follow a less distinct, less rigid format.
 You might meet other employees, perhaps the potential department manager you may work under.
 You may receive different questions that hone in on details of your initial responses.
 The key thing to remember?
 Be prepared for anything.

 In the second interview, the questions will be tailored to you.
 As such, they will be seeking personal examples from your experiences.
 Here are just a few examples of potential questions to prepare for:

-- What questions do you have for me from the first interview?
+- Do you have any questions from the first interview?